Deep Decomposition Network for Image Processing: A Case Study for Visible and Infrared Image Fusion

-Here we observe that the final reconstructed image is obtained by adding the high frequency image and the low frequency image.
-Therefore, the high-frequency image and the low-frequency image should be a complementary relationship in the data distribution space.
-When the network learns to generate images, the high-frequency image should be the residual data of the low-frequency image.
-So we design the residual branch ($'C-res'$ block).
-We skip-connect the result of $cin$ to the front of the $semantic$ block, add it to the result of $c3$, and input it to the following layers.
-In this way, what $C1, C2$ and $C3$ get are the residual data between the source image and the semantic image, which is compulsive and natural.
-In order to make the skip-connected data more closely match the deep features of $C3$, we performed three convolutions in $'C-res'$ block to increase the semantics of the skip-connected features.
+Finally, the three high-frequency images ($I_{g1}$, $I_{g2}$, $I_{g3}$) and one low-frequency image ($I_{ups}$) are added pixel by pixel to obtain the final reconstructed image $I_{re}$.
+Note that the high-frequency image and the low-frequency image are complementary.
+In fact, when the network learns to generate images, the high-frequency image can be viewed as the residual data of the low-frequency image.
+Bearing this in mind, we reflect this reality in terms of a residual branch ($'C-res'$ block).
+We skip-connect the result of $cin$ directly to the front of the $semantic$ block, adding it to the result of $c3$, and input it to the following layers.
+In this way, $C1, C2$ and $C3$ process the residual data between the source image and the semantic image intuitively.
+In order to make the skip-connected data more closely match the deep features of $C3$, we performed three convolutions in $'C-res'$ block to enhance the semantics of the skip-connected features.

-As shown in the activation function in the Table \ref{tab:parameters}, we consider some properties of low-frequency images and high-frequency images, we choose LeakyRelu\cite{maas2013rectifier} as the activation function of the convolution of the backbone network and the high frequency part ($Cin, C1, C2, C3, detail$), and Relu fuction is used as the activation function of the convolution layers of the residual branch ($'C-res'$) and the $semantic$ block ($S0,S1,S2$).
-Because the output of Relu has a certain degree of sparseness, which allows our low-frequency features to filter out more useless information and retain more blurred but semantic information.
-Finally, in order to constrain the pixel value of the obtained image to a controllable range, we use the $Tanh$ activation function after the last layer of $detail$ and $semantic$ block.
+As shown in the activation function in Table \ref{tab:parameters}, to consider the properties of low-frequency and high-frequency images jointly, we choose LeakyRelu \cite{maas2013rectifier} as the activation function of the convolution layers in the backbone network and the high frequency components ($Cin, C1, C2, C3, detail$), and the Relu function is used as the activation function of the convolution layers of the residual branch ($'C-res'$) and the $semantic$ block ($S0,S1,S2$).
+The output of Relu has a certain degree of sparseness, which allows our low-frequency features to filter out irrelevant information and retain more blurred but semantic information.
+As a final consideration, in order to constrain the pixel value of the resulting image to a controllable range, we use the $Tanh$ activation function at the last layer of the $detail$ and $semantic$ blocks.